lsb53/finalproject/Minimum viable project/README.md

   - A chunk of code to set up the sequence simulation using the Beagle simulator function in BEAST.
 In this case, it is a HKY model with a strict clock rate (1E-4 subs/site/yr), nucleotide frequences based on the actual data sets used by Firth et al. (2010) (0.18, 0.35, 0.29, 0.18), and kappa (transition/transversion ratios) based on the actual data sets (kappa = 4.91).
 This creates a 1200 bp nucleotide sequence for each taxa based on the previously generated random tree and saves it as a .fasta file `filename`.

   - A chunk of code that sets up posterior inference on the simulated data set assuming a strict molecular clock, HKY model, and constant population size.
-This generates a .log file `filename`, a .ops file `filename`, and a .trees file `filename`.
+This generates a `.log` file, a `.ops` file, and a `.trees` file.

-For my project, I will only be conducting the simulation

-Because my focus virus, Frog Virus 3 (FV3) is also a dsDNA virus.
+## Running the analysis with BEAST
+Open `BEAST`.
+Use the `Choose File...` option to select the `.xml` file.
+Then press `Run`.

+## Analyzing the BEAST output
+Use `Tracer` to summarize the parameter estimates from the analysis by uploading the `.log` file.
+This is where you will find the clock rate (`clock.rate` statistic) that was estimated from the simulation data, as well as other statistics such as root height (`treeModel.rootHeight`).

+You can build the MCC tree from the`.trees` file with `TreeAnnotator`.
+Set the burn-in as 10% of the total number of iterations used in the analysis (here, 1,000,000), set the Input Tree File as the `.trees` file with the `Choose File...` function, and create a name and save location for the output file (MCC tree) using the `Choose File` function.

+You can view the generated MCC tree using `Figtree`.

+## How this will be adapted for my project